 Ukrainians find home in Maine despite war’s uncertainty

 Escaping the Russian invasion, nine families from Ukraine have settled in Auburn, creating a community in a city built by immigrants even as their own future in Maine remains an unknown.
 Oleg Opalnyk, a building contractor from Ukraine, has brought at least 40 families to Maine, including 13 children and 94 Ukrainians.
 He is hosting the families in two apartment buildings that he owns, and is renovating a third with plans to fill several more units with refugees.
 The new residents are homey, older houses in the city's central neighborhoods, while many fear they soon could be forced to leave the U.S. due to temporary immigration protections that will run out in a matter of months.
 OpALnyk is helping the families settle in, learn English, find jobs, enroll in school and become part of the community.
-He also hopes to make it in the United States in the next few months.
+He has met many of the families since childhood, and has vetted them for their ability to make it in the United States.

 AUBURN — Olesia Poliancheva heard frightening news from neighbors when she returned home from a family birthday party one day last June.